willfindlay/honors-thesis/thesis/thesis.md

 Built-in kernel subsystems for instrumentation seem to be the most desirable choice of any of the presented solutions.
 In fact, eBPF [@starovoitov13; @starovoitov14] itself constitutes one such solution.
-However, for the time being, we will focus on a few others, namely ftrace [@ftrace] and perf\_events [@manperfeventopen] (eBPF programs actually *can* and *do* use both of these interfaces anyway).
-While both of these solutions are safe to use (assuming we trust the user), they suffer from limited documentation and relatively poor user interfaces.
+However, for the time being, I will focus on a few others, namely ftrace [@ftrace] and perf\_events [@manperfeventopen] (eBPF programs actually *can* and *do* use both of these interfaces anyway).
+While both of these solutions are safe to use (assuming the system can trust the root user), they suffer from limited documentation and relatively poor user interfaces.
 These factors in tandem mean that ftrace and perf\_events, while quite useful for a variety of system introspection needs, are less extensible than other approaches.